 A seller or borrower can list their NFT by calling borrow function on LendPool contract.
 User should specify an asset and a desired amount to be borrowed. validateBorrow function inside ValidationLogic library then checks loan health factor according to current LTV for that particular NFT collection.

 In return user receives their borrowed funds and boundNFT token which is minted by LendPoolLoan contract inside createLoan function.
+If a loan already existed, it is just updated, and the user receives only the borrowed funds.

 3. NFT Down Payment